wb1110/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 dansRoll();

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+console.log(`${name} rolled a ${newRoll}`) is reaching outside of the unnamed function to the personalDice function to obtain  name.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+"Dan" will always be the same, but "newRoll" will be a random number 1-6

 c.
 What is the lexical scope of `newRoll`?

+'newRoll' can only be called within the unnamed function.

 ### Task 3 - Stretch Goals